thomas-morrisey/webcrawl/README.md

 Things to be done:

-- need exception handling when retrieving generated files
+- need more exception handling

-This code needs a better UI for the output, however it can be extended to websites other than LinkedIn.
+This code needs a better UI for the output.
+This code can be extended to websites other than LinkedIn.